rerobots/docs/tutorial_proxy_fixedmisty.md

 Find the link with text "open camera stream".
 Open this link in a new browser window.
-Try arranging the camera stream window on one side of your desktop and the Misty API Explorer window on the other side, as shown in this screenshot:
+Try arranging the camera stream window on one side of your desktop and the Misty Command Center window on the other side, as shown in this screenshot:
 ![screenshot of the camera stream and Misty API Explorer side-by-side](/fig/tutorial_proxy_fixedmisty_finalarrange.png)